 Why are tyres so important for gravel riding?

-A suitable set of gravel tyres can make the difference between having a blast on your ride or a total nightmare.
-As the contact point between your bike and the terrain you’re tackling, you’ll need to match your tyre type, tread, volume and pressure to the trails and conditions you anticipate encountering.
+The best gravel bike tyres can make the difference between having a blast on your ride or a total nightmare.
+As the contact point between your bike and the terrain you’re tackling, you’ll need to match your tyre type, tread, volume and gravel tyre pressure to the trails and conditions you anticipate encountering.

 Tubeless tyres come highly recommended for off-road riding since you’re likely to find thorns and sharp rocks off-road, and this will also allow you to run lower tyre pressures with a decreased risk of pinch flats.
 That said, it’s still possible to cause a snakebite puncture in your tyre with a tubeless setup, so getting the tyre pressure right is key.

-Many riders limited on tyre clearance opt for 650b wheels and tyres (27.5-inch equivalent), so they can run wider tyres without changing the frameset.
+Many riders limited on tyre clearance opt for 650b wheels and tyres (27.5in equivalent), so they can run wider tyres without changing the frameset.

 How have gravel bikes and kit evolved?